350 years after the birth of Jean Daniel Abraham Davel in Morrens

-Christian Favre is a Swiss musician who has had a triple career as pianist, professor and composer.
-He has played in recitals, chamber music and with orchestras across Europe, with conductors such as Armin Jordan, Franz Welser-Möst, Tibor Varga and Jesús López Cobos.
-He has performed with François Guye, Tedi Papavrami, Pierre Amoyal and Raphaël Oleg, among others.
-As pianist with the Quatuor Schumann from 1996 to 2016, he played in numerous concerts and recordings, including with Dame Felicity Lott in her own transcriptions.
-Since 1985, he has been a professor at Lausanne’s University of Music, regularly giving master classes.
-He is a composer of chamber music and a Requiem premiered in Buenos Aires in 2008, about which François Hudry, producer at France Musique, said, “Christian Favre is a romantic, passionate and tormented musician.
-He tries to solve tensions between fear of death and serenity, and between a twelve-tone technique with tonal roots and polytonality”.
-In the Revue Musicale Suisse Thierry Dagon wrote, “His Requiem is an overwhelming page.
-The writing is refined, the subject is very sure, and this is music that should undeniably be placed alongside the great requiems of history.
+Christian Favre is a Swiss-born musician with a triple career as a pianist, teacher and composer.
+He has performed in recitals, in chamber music and with orchestras throughout Europe, under the direction of Armin Jordan, Franz Welser Möst, Tibor Varga and Jesús López Cobos.
+He has also performed with, among others, François Guye, Tedi Papavrami, Pierre Amoyal and Raphaël Oleg.
+As the pianist for the Schumann Quartet from 1996 to 2016, he has given numerous concerts and performances.
+Since 1985 he has been a professor at the Haute École de Musique de Lausanne and regularly gives master classes.
+Christian Favre is the author of chamber music works as well as a Requiem premiered in Buenos Aires in 2008.
+On this subject, let us quote François Hudry, producer at France Musique: “Christian Favre is a romantic, passionate and tormented musician.
+He tries to resolve the tensions between the fear of death and serenity, between a dodecaphonism with tonal roots and polytonality”.
+Or Thierry Dagon in the Revue musicale suisse: “His Requiem is a deeply moving page.
+With its refined writing and its sure craftsmanship, this is a score that is unquestionably to be placed alongside the great requiems of history.
 His latest creation to date is the Quintet for clarinet and strings in March 2022.

-At the Opéra de Lausanne: Prince Danilo in Die lustige Witwe (2014), Mari in Les mamelles de Tirésias (2016), Valentin in Faust (2016) and the title-role in Hamlet (2017).
+At the Opéra de Lausanne: The Merry Widow (2014), Les Mamelles de Tirésias (2016), Faust (2016) and Hamlet (2017).

-François Lis was listed in the category Révélations aux Victoires de la Musique Classique in 2005.
-He studied in world-famous institutions, such as the Salzburg Mozarteum.
-François Lis has performed in the title-role of Nozze di Figaro and has sung Requiem by Mozart at the Opéra de Lyon with the Orchestre National de France.
-His interpretation of Marcel (Les Huguenots) at La Monnaie in 2011 was a magnificent success.
-In recent seasons we have heard him in Jeanne d’Arc au bûcher (Honegger) with the Orchestre National de Lyon and in Roméo et Juliette (Berlioz) in Warsaw.
-In 2013, he made his debut at the Festival de Saint Denis in L’enfance du Christ, conducted by James Conlon.
-He lately sang in La naissance d’Osiris in Korea with Arts Florissants, in Orlando Paladino in Munich and returned to the Paris Opera as Zuniga (Carmen) at the Opéra de Paris.
-During the 2018-2019 season, he returned to Amsterdam (Oedipe) and Paris (Carmen).
-He sang as Don Basilio (Il barbiere di Siviglia) in Bordeaux, and Huascar and Don Alvaro (Les Indes galantes) in Geneva.
+François Lis was nominated in the “Revelations” category at the Victoires de la musique classique in 2005.
+He has studied at world-renowned institutions such as the Mozarteum in Salzburg.
+He sang the title role in Les Nozze di Figaro and Mozart’s Requiem at the Opéra de Lyon with the Orchestre National de France.
+His performance as Marcel (Les Huguenots) at La Monnaie in 2011 was a remarkable success.
+In recent seasons, he has been heard in Honegger’s Jeanne au bûcher with the Orchestre national de Lyon and in Berlioz’s Roméo et Juliette in Warsaw.
+In 2013, he made his debut at the Festival de Saint-Denis in L’Enfance du Christ, conducted by James Conlon.
+Recently, he sang La Naissance d’Osiris in Korea with Les Arts Florissants, Orlando paladino in Munich and returned to the Paris Opera as Zuniga (Carmen).
+During the 2018/19 season, he returns to Amsterdam (Œdipe) and Paris (Carmen).
+He sang Don Basilio (Il barbiere di Siviglia) in Bordeaux and Huascar and Don Alvaro (Les Indes galantes) in Geneva.
 During the 2021/22 season, he will sing the role of Sethos in Mozart’s Thamos, König in Ägypten in concert with the Lille Orchestra.